 It's easy to see that we have a problem, and why there have been numerous attempts to find a solution.
-Some of these solutions are compared in some detail in [34], which shows that none of them is perfect.
+Some of these solutions are compared in some detail in [Naderi], which shows that none of them is perfect.
 However, we should consider why the problem persists even after the series of exhortations to use names instead of addresses that were cited at the beginning of this article, and the numerous attempts at (partial) solutions.
 The answer is probably the simplicity and generality of the Berkeley socket API, which was released with 4.2BSD Unix in early 1983.
-Dynamic translation of names into addresses was proposed by Jon Postel in 1978 [37] and the general concept of the DNS was described in 1982 [43, 42], but it was still months after the 4.2BSD release before the first stable specification of the DNS was published [27, 28], and years before the DNS was widely deployed and fully standardised [29, 30].
+Dynamic translation of names into addresses was proposed by Jon Postel in 1978 [IEN61] and the general concept of the DNS was described in 1982 [RFC819, RFC830], but it was still some months after the 4.2BSD release before the first stable specification of the DNS was published [RFC882,RFC883], and several years before the DNS was widely deployed, fully standardised [RFC1034, RFC1035], reasonably complete, and reliable.

-It's also worth noting that the DNS added a third party to every two-party communication, in order to automate name-to-address translation.
+It's also worth noting that the DNS added a third party to every two-party communication, in order to automate name-to-address (or identifier-to-locator) translation.
 This third party needs to be reliable, trustworthy, fast, constantly updated, and remarkably scalable.
 These requirements apply to the DNS or to any other form of identifier-to-locator mapping system.

 Back in 1983, there were fewer than 1000 hosts on the Internet, all with manually assigned and static addresses.
 There was only one address family and there was no NAT.
-All six of the contingencies listed above, would have seemed highly unlikely.
+All six of the above contingencies, even site renumbering, would have seemed highly unlikely.
 Thus, a three stage process of opening a socket - first, convert the remote host's name to an address (originally by looking it up in /etc/hosts), second, store the resulting address, and third, use the stored address to bind a socket to the remote host, would have been the natural choice.
 If the address lookup failed or went slowly, the application failed or went slowly.
 It is not surprising that programmers chose to resolve DNS names only when they had to, and stored addresses whenever they could.
 Here we are thirty years later, and that's still what C programmers do, with a POSIX twist and a little extra logic to cover the IPv4/IPv6 choice.
 This is obviously wrong.
 At first sight, NBS seems right.
-The typical application programmer expects open, send, receive, close to 'just work'.
+The typical application programmer expects open/send/receive/close to "just work".
 To some extent, this is what Java already provides.
 The Java programmer opens a connection by DNS name, not by address, and with limited control over the details.
-Somebody else is supposed to take care of the hard stuff (multiple addresses and interfaces, failover, latency, throughput, battery life, bandwidth caps, cost per minute) but clearly Java, TCP and still less UDP do none of this.
+Somebody else is supposed to take care of the hard stuff (multiple addresses and interfaces, failover, latency, throughput, battery life, bandwidth caps, cost per minute) but clearly Java, TCP (and still less UDP) do none of this.
 To a considerable extent, Java is an existence proof for NBS, and also shows that it is no panacea.
 If a Java connection fails to start, the user can't tell whether there is a DNS hangup or a TCP/IP hangup, and doesn't know how to recover.